by Jayaram V

 Our attachments aim to perpetuate our individual and collective

-with the fear of loss or the hope of gain.
-We become defensive or
+live with the fear of loss or the hope of gain.
+We become defensive

-cherish.
+We cherish.
 We hope.
 We become vulnerable, manipulative, selfish

 and self-centered.
-We hold on to things we believe are needed for our
+We hold on to things we believe are needed for

 force.
 We cannot work normally without them.
 They fill our lives

 that are inherently harmful and destructive, at the expense of our

 Practice Of Non-Attachment Is The Road To Freedom